mfreed7/interestfor/README.md

 from this repo,
 [here](https://mfreed7.github.io/interestfor/test/test.html).

+## Browser Compatibility

+This polyfill uses all standard APIs, and is therefore compatible with all modern browsers, including Safari and Firefox.

 ## Improvements / Bugs

 If you find issues with the polyfill, feel free to file them [here](https://github.com/mfreed7/interestfor/issues).